 I'm looking forward to continuing to work together.

-Sample Appreciation Email to Employee #2
+Sample Appreciation Email for a Project

-Subject line: Thank You Very Much!
+Subject Line: Thank You Very Much!

 I wanted to let you know how much I appreciated your help with the project.